rickwassing/cicada-develop/docs/index.rst

 In building Cicada, I have translated and adopted functionality from other open-source projects.
 I would kindly thank:

--   Vincent T. van Hees and colleagues for their pioneering work on GGIR, an R-package to process accelerometry data. `Visit the GGIR CRAN repository`_.
+-   Vincent T. van Hees and colleagues for their pioneering work on GGIR, an R-package to process actigraphy data. `Visit the GGIR CRAN repository`_.
 -   Maxim Osipov, Bart Te Lindert, and German Gómez-Herrero for their work on the `Actant Activity Analysis Toolbox`_ and GeneActiv .bin file import functions.

 .. _`Visit the GGIR CRAN repository`: https://cran.r-project.org/web/packages/GGIR/index.html